 - PhD, Marketing, University of Iowa

-Arul Mishra is the David Eccles Professor of Marketing at the University of Utah.
+Arul Mishra is the Emma Eccles Jones Chair Professor of Marketing at the University of Utah.
 She received a PhD in Marketing from the University of Iowa.
-Her research, on a broader level, focuses on understanding different aspects of human decision-making process.
-Specifically, she is interested in utilizing computational algorithms to understand decision-making.
-What decision-making insights can be derived using algorithms?
+Her research, on a broader level, uses machine learning methods to understand customer decisions and guide firm strategies.
+Specifically, she derives theoretical and practical insights from data using computational algorithms to understand customer engagement in digital markets, customer preference and choice, financial decisions, online advertising, and creativity.

 Assistant Professor, University of Utah: 2007-2011